onelazyteam/pg_llm/docs/index.md

 SELECT pg_llm_text2sql('qianwen-chat', 'Create a user table.', NULL, false);
 SELECT pg_llm_text2sql('qianwen-chat', 'Insert 10 rows of random data into the user table.', NULL, false);
 SELECT pg_llm_text2sql('qianwen-chat', 'Query the user table.', NULL, false);
+-- use vector search
+-- When you plan to use vector to improve text2sql accuracy, you need to first let LLM write "simulated questions" for each field:
+-- imagine how users might ask about this field, generate a set of high-quality and accurate NL-SQL pairs, -- and insert them into _pg_llm_catalog.pg_llm_queries for querying when executing text2sql.
+-- The plugin has provided an embedding function pg_llm_get_embedding, which can be used to normalize the text SELECT pg_llm_text2sql('qianwen-chat', 'Query the user table.', NULL, true);
 ```